 11 women’s: basketball, field hockey, lacrosse, cross country, soccer, softball, swimming, tennis, indoor and outdoor track and field, volleyball

-Club and intramural sports also available
+Club and intramural sports also are available.

-Salisbury University is a public, four-year comprehensive institution founded in 1925.
+Salisbury University is a public, four-year, comprehensive institution founded in 1925.
 SU is a member of the University System of Maryland.

 Undergraduate: Accounting, Art, Biology, Business Economics, Chemistry, Communication Arts, Community Health, Computer Science, Conflict Analysis & Dispute Resolution, Early Childhood Education, Earth Science, Economics, Elementary Education, English, English for Speakers of Other Languages, Environmental Studies, Exercise Science, Finance, Fine Art, French, Geography, History, Information and Decision Sciences, Interdisciplinary Studies, International Business, International Studies, Management, Marketing, Mathematics, Medical Laboratory Science, Music, Nursing, Philosophy, Physical Education, Physics, Political Science, Psychology, Respiratory Therapy, Social Work, Sociology, Spanish, Theatre.